 I don’t hug my kids “for myself” once they get past a certain age.

-But, I wouldn’t take the bottles.
+But, I little 5-day-old me refused the bottles.

-This morning I told my Mom about the story, and she reminded me that she also cross nursed a baby – a childhood friend of mine.
+This morning I told my mom about the story, and she reminded me that she also cross nursed a baby – a childhood friend of mine.

 Apparently her mother’s milk was taking a long time to increase postpartum.
-(Some moms take a week for their milk to “come in”, there is nothing magical about the 3 days postpartum timeframe, it’s just typical for most women.)
+(Some moms take a week for their milk to “come in”, there is nothing magical about the 3 days postpartum time frame, it’s just typical for most women.)

 Anyway, little Jennifer seemed to be starving and was screaming her head off, so my mom’s friends asked her to come over and feed her.
 Jennifer’s mother’s milk finally did come in and they had a happy nursing relationship for a long time.
 But, I wonder if my mother hadn’t done that, would the stress of the experience caused her mom to just give up and offer bottles?

 Cross nursing has its place, even in our modern society.

 I also told the reporter that (and she was so cute because she’s never had kids so didn’t know what I was talking about) when a lactating woman hears another baby cry – ANY baby – her body responds accordingly.
 It’s just a natural thing, like the empathy you might feel if you see an older child fall down at the playground.
 All the moms come running, especially if the real mom can’t help at that moment.

 I bet that a lot of women, in that situation, would have done the same thing.
 I certainly would have.
 We just wouldn’t be the number one video on YouTube.
 Noone would be the wiser.